The 50 best restaurants in London

 Notting Hill - 127 Ledbury Road, London W11 2AQ

-A rocky post-Covid period saw Brett Graham's restaurant shut briefly before coming back better than ever.
-Buoyed with a new menu and new design, the restaurant quickly won a third Michelin star, earning it membership of a very select club in London.
+Post various lockdowns, Brett Graham reevaluated his Notting Hill restaurant and reopened it with a very glitzy new look.
+Buoyed with a new menu and that new design, the restaurant quickly won a third Michelin star, earning it membership of a very select club in London.
 The menu takes culinary influences from around the world and applies them to the best local produce to be found in the UK.

 More about The Ledbury